matador440/mimir/README.md

+# Project Status Update

+The project is still in development but due to current pending legal issues those changes are not being pushed to this repository as-is.
+Instead, we will be pushing a complete replacement to this repository.
+At some point in the future, anyone who has cloned this repository may find it has been replaced by a forced push and you will have to re-clone to get any updates.
+We might set up a temporary repository for active development which we’ll then push over the top of the official one.

+Details about ongoing legal issues can be found here: http://southforksecurity.com/litigation.html.

+Thanks to everyone for their support.
+Leve Visdom!
+Skål!

 # Mimir
 Mimir is a network traffic flow analysis backend for Visdom.
 It is currently under heavy development and the Dev branch will be the default while master exists as a "stable" branch as much as possible during early development processes.